-If you jointly hold the mortgage with someone else who's not your spouse, you're entitled to deduct only the interest that you paid personally, regardless of which one of you received Form 1098 from the lender.
+If you jointly hold the mortgage with someone else who's not your spouse, you're entitled to deduct only the interest that you paid personally, regardless of which of you received Form 1098 from the lender.
 But there's a loophole here.

 Home Construction Loans

 You can still deduct interest on mortgages used to pay for construction expenses.
 The proceeds must be used to acquire the land and for construction of the home.
 Expenses incurred in the 24 months before construction is completed count toward the $750,000 limit on home acquisition debt.

 But there's a catch here, too.
-If you deduct interest on a construction loan for two years and you then decide to sell the property rather than move in and use it as your residence, you might have to restate your tax returns for the years you deducted the interest to characterize it as investment interest instead.
+If you deduct interest on a construction loan for two years and you then decide to sell the property rather than move in and use it as your residence, you might have to amend your tax returns for the years you deducted the interest to characterize it as investment interest instead.
 This can limit its deductibility.

 When to Seek the Help of a Tax Professional

-You might want to check with a tax professional, however, if you bought or sold property during the tax year, or if your home acquisition debt exceeds the new $750,000 limit.
+You might want to check with a tax professional, however, if you bought or sold property during the tax year, or if your home acquisition debt exceeds the $750,000 limit.
 In fact, it would make sense to seek the advice of a tax pro even before you buy or sell real estate if only to get a handle on the tax consequences of your decision.